 A Marketing-as-a-Service (MaaS) company, is a modern, agile solution.
 This model borrows from the successful "as-a-service" revolution that transformed software delivery (SaaS) and applies it to marketing.
 By offering comprehensive marketing capabilities through a subscription model, MaaS providers deliver predictable costs, flexible scaling, and access to diverse expertise without the traditional drawbacks.
+Many businesses are turning to digital marketing as a service solutions to leverage this innovative approach for their online marketing needs.

 Marketing-as-a-Service (MaaS)